The Herbs and The Adventures of Parsley

 And as all the patients march to Dr.Tinkle's office (Kenny Williams),he gets a few lines of protestation before Bernie Bresslaw peels off and pins him to his counter with that glass screen above his head.

 On this page .....
-A little homage to the only voice you hear throughout both series.
+A little homage to the voice behind both series.

 But his is the only voice you ever hear throughout both series.